Here's a quick checklist for making a will in Michigan:

 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

-No. You can make your own will in Michigan, using Nolo's do-it-yourself will software or online will programs.
+No. You can make your own will in Michigan, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To finalize your will in Michigan:

 Your witnesses must sign the will within a "reasonable time" after seeing you sign or acknowledge it.
 Mich.
 Comp.
 Laws § 700.2502.

 Although Michigan technically allows you to have an "interested" witness who stands to inherit from your will sign it, this is usually not a good idea.
 It is typically better to use only disinterested witnesses to avoid the appearance that your witness influenced you to sign the will.
 Mich.
 Comp.
 Laws § 700.2505.

 Holographic wills in Michigan do not have to be witnessed.
 Mich.
 Comp.
 Laws § 700.2502.

 No, in Michigan, you do not need to notarize your will to make it legal.

 However, Michigan allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.